1. Graduate CV Examples, Templates & How to Write in 2025

 [Number of subjects] A*- [your lowest grade] A-Levels

-The A*- [lowest grade] trick is much safer if you actually had at least one A*, though.
-You should write an impressive degree description and personal statement though, that should render this almost irrelevant.
+The A*- [lowest grade] trick is much safer if you have at least one A*.
+However, writing an impressive degree description and personal statement should render this aspect almost irrelevant.

 King’s College London